 For one thing, if Orang Pendek is real it raises the question of Bigfoot's origins.
 Could it be a kind of pygmy version of Bigfoot, or perhaps a related species that went down some different evolutionary path?

 The Mapinguari is one of the most debated of Bigfoot’s cousins from around the world.
-Hailing from the jungles of South American, many accounts of the Mapinguari describe it as something similar to a Sasquatch.
-It would make sense, as any Bigfoot population in North American certainly could matriculate down to South America.
+Hailing from the jungles of South America, many accounts of the Mapinguari describe it as something similar to a Sasquatch.
+It would make sense, as any Bigfoot population in North America certainly could matriculate down to South America.

 Also called the Chinese Wildman, reports of this creature go back for generations.
 Again, like the Sasquatch in North America and the Yowie in Australia, stories often contain a touch of mysticism, making it tough to discern if the Yeren is a flesh-and-blood creature or some kind of spiritual being dreamed up by local cultures.